Dynamic Navigation Tutorial

 }

-As the next task name is not a name of another method (not a template section name, see later tutorials) it becomes an output from the template.
+As the next function name is not a name of another method (and not a template section name) it becomes an output from the template.
 From the configuration above the output is configured to navigate to the other template.

 This is useful should some action be required to be taken when the user clicks to navigate to the next page.